autistic-symposium/blockchain-science-rs/README.md

 ### tl; dr

-#### this program implements a searcher running statistical strategies on several exchanges.
+#### 🐊 this program implements a searcher running statistical strategies on several exchanges.
 It's called coingator because it's a cute animal that rhymes with cointegratoooor.

-#### for more details about this project, check my mirror post: **[bot #2: coingator, the rusty cointegratooor searcher]()**.
+#### 📚 for more details about this project, check my mirror post: **[bot #2: coingator, the rusty cointegratooor searcher]()**.

+#### 🚨 disclaimer: this project is a boilerplate to get you started; you might or might not profit from it: in the mev world, nobody is going to handle you the alpha. i am not responsible for anything you do with my free code.

 <br>